-If you can prove that you were exercising a workplace right, or were planning to exercise it, then it is up to your employer to prove that your sacking wasn’t the result of that.
+If you can prove that you were exercising a workplace right, or were planning to exercise a workplace right, when adverse action was taken against you, then it is up to your boss to prove that was not the case.

-Your are also eligible to make a General Protections dismissal claim if you are sacked because of your race, colour, sex, sexual orientation, age, physical or mental disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
+You are also eligible to make a general protections claim if you suffer adverse action because of an attribute like your race, skin colour, sexual orientation, gender identity, sex, disability, relationship status, parental responsibilities, pregnancy, or political activity.

-In addition, your employer can be made to pay penalties which are uncapped.
+In addition, your employer can be made to pay pecuniary penalties which are uncapped.

 You only have 21 days to make claim